LeonGuertler/TextArena/textarena/envs/TwoRoomsAndABoom/README.md

 [GAME] Round 1: Discussion phase has started.
 You are in Room 0 with: Player 0, Player 2, Player 4, Player 6.
 You can talk freely with the other players in your room.
+To reveal your role to someone, say 'reveal card' or 'show role' during your turn.

 Players who have revealed their roles to you:
 Player 0: Blue